Costa Rica landscape

 So is this actually the visa for you

-If you’ve got steady passive income from rentals, dividends, or a pension, you’re somewhere between your late 30s and your 60s, you actually like the slow-Costa-Rica vibe, you can stomach a year of waiting, and you genuinely want to put down roots and chase permanent residency — Rentista is the answer.
+If you’ve got steady passive income from rentals, dividends, or a pension, you’re somewhere between your late 30s and your 60s, you actually like the slow-Costa-Rica vibe, you can stomach a year of waiting, and you genuinely want to put down roots and chase permanent residency, Rentista is the answer.
 The “best path to permanent residency in Central America” reputation is earned.

 If you want fast residency, need to work for a Costa Rican employer, or only plan to stay a year or two, look elsewhere.
 Mexico’s Temporary Resident is dramatically faster.
 For shorter Costa Rican stays, the DNV exists for a reason.
+Find a solid San José immigration attorney, budget $3,000–5,000 for the full process, and expect a year of patience.

 ✅ Best for

-• FIRE early retirees with passive income
+• FIRE early retirees with passive income (dividends, rental income, royalties)

-• Remote workers earning $30k–$80k
+• Remote workers earning $30k–$80k from non-Costa Rican sources

 • Couples and families seeking Central American residency